+(Figure 21.
+Caption on the next page.)

 Figure 21.
 Multiple and serial endosymbioses model proposed in this study.
 The arrows indicate plastid transfers and the numbers in circles correspond to the level of endosymbiosis: 2 – secondary, 3 – tertiary.
 The topology of the tree presented is based on Stiller et al. [38], Bodył [53] and Strassert et al. [45].